christinali1017/CS-BASICS/Effective-java-note.md

 will be true, this is not an absolute requirement.

-Copying an object will typically entail creating a new instance of its class, but it may require
+Copying an object will typically entail creating a new instance of its class, but it **may require class, but it may require copying of internal data structures** as well.